bingogome/simple-ros-comm/README.md

 # simple-ros-comm

+## Introduction

+simple-ros-comm is a package developed for the users who need a easy and flexible communication method from a hardware (or software) interface to ROS and/or ROS2.

+## Dependencies
+- ROS/ROS2.
+The package can be used in ROS or ROS2 alone, or together.
+	- ROS.
+The package is tested on Ubuntu 20.04 with ROS noetic, but should be able to run on any typical version.
+Send a request to the developer if it does not work on your verson of ROS.
+	- ROS2.
+The package is
+- Boost.asio.
+Boost is supported by ROS, so no external installation is needed.

+## Installation
+- Download the package

 Customizability
 You can customize your own communication protocol.
 Just go ahead and modify the way how the messege is handled.
 See ROSSideIn::HandleIncoming()